The College Center is located at the North Lake Community Learning Center. The address is 702 North Lake Drive, Lexington, SC, 29072.

 District shuttle transportation is provided (AM/PM) from each of the districts five high schools.
 However, families may provide transportation (AM/PM) or licensed students may drive to and from TCC.
 Scholars must follow all Lexington One guidelines for student drivers.

 The shorter day is necessary due to transportation logistics.
 Students can ride their regular bus to their home high school and then take a shuttle bus to our campus.
-The shuttle bus will also pick them up and return them to their home high school in time for activities, such as sports practice, or to travel home on their regular bus.
+The shuttle bus will also pick them up and return them to their home high school in time for activities, such as athletic practices, or to travel to their home on their regular bus.

 In partnership with Midlands Technical College (MTC), and at no cost to families, students will begin taking dual enrollment courses beginning in the 10th-grade year.
 Scholars will earn an Associate of Arts in Interdisciplinary Studies while in high school.
 Unfortunately, we are unable to offer any other degree program.

-Upon graduation, scholars may continue with MTC, transfer credits to a 4-year college or university, begin employment, or enlist in the military.
-Review the South Carolina Transfer and Articulation Center website for transferability information.
+Upon graduation, scholars may continue working on another degree/certification with MTC, transfer credits to a 4-year college or university, begin employment, or enlist in the military.
+Review the South Carolina Transfer and Articulation Center website for transferability information to South Carolina colleges and universities.

-The program is designed for any student interested in pursuing a four-year degree.
+The program is designed for any student interested in obtaining an Associates Degree from MTC as well as those wishing to further their studies upon graduation at a four-year college or university.
 Credits earned are highly transferable to institutions within South Carolina and other states.
 Some of the others states that our previous graduates have gone to 4-year schools with transferable credits include California, North Carolina and Virginia.

 The program is open to anyone who applies, not just first-generation college students.
-Students are highly motivated by the chance to earn a full associate degree with extensive academic support and without accumulating debt.
+Our students are highly motivated by the chance to earn a full associate degree with extensive academic support and without accumulating debt.

 While both are Lexington District One programs, they serve different academic and career paths: